 - Alaska does not have a statute that requires sexuality or sexually transmitted disease (STD) education.

 - Sexuality curricula are not required to include instruction on sexual orientation, gender identity, or consent.
+There are also no standards regarding abstinence instruction, nor are there regulations around how medically accurate sex ed curricula must be.

 - When considering a new sex education curriculum, the curriculum, literature, or material must be approved by the school board and be available for parents to review.
+Parents or guardians may submit a written request to remove their children from instruction on teen dating violence and abuse.
+This is referred to as an opt-out policy.

 Some Sex Ed Advocates in the State